 What is Simplified Technical English?

 Technical writing can be complex and difficult to understand, even for native English speakers.
-Simplified Technical English standardises vocabulary, grammar and style, making procedures easier to understand and follow, eliminating language issues.
+Simplified Technical English standardises vocabulary, grammar and style, making procedures easier to understand and follow and eliminating language issues.

 The benefits of Simplified Technical English